leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

  <%= form.file_field :avatar, direct_upload: true %>
 ```

-In order to use direct uploads with S3, you’ll need to configure the bucket to allow cross-origin requests or CORS from your application.
-This done by adding a bucket policy to the bucket.
-Sign into your AWS account and navigate to your bucket.
+To use direct uploads with S3, you’ll need to configure the bucket to allow cross-origin requests or CORS from your application.
+This is done by adding a bucket policy to the bucket.
+Sign in to your AWS account and navigate to your bucket.

 Click on the “Permissions” header:

 ![select-bucket-permissions](/assets/uploads/select_bucket_permissions.png)

 Scroll down to the “CORS policy” section (past the bucket policy section).
 Add the following policy.
 Change “AllowedOrigins” to be whatever domain you want to upload from.
-Remember, the allowedorigins must be an exact domain match - in this example “http://localhost:3000/" would fail because of the additional backslash.
+Remember, the allowed origins must be an exact domain match - in this example, “http://localhost:3000/" would fail because of the additional backslash.

 ```
 [